w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 The `tracestate` header contains an ordered set of participating components as key-value pairs, where the key identifies the component and the value contains potentially proprietary data needed for processing by the component.
-As the components append their entry to the top of the list, while shifting other entries to the right, the left-most position implicitly tells which tracing system corresponds with the current `traceparent`.
+As the components append their entry to the top of the set, while shifting other entries to the right, the left-most position implicitly tells which tracing system corresponds with the current `traceparent`.